alexst07/shell-plus-plus/README.md

 # Introduction

-Seti is a programming language that aims bring features from modern languages, as facility to manipulate data structures, object oriented programming, functional programming and others, to shell script. https://alexst07.github.io/shpp/
+Shell++ is a programming language that aims bring features from modern languages, as facility to manipulate data structures, object oriented programming, functional programming and others, to shell script. https://alexst07.github.io/shpp/